 And that all leaders “need courage, passion, vision and confidence”.

-While Janine isn’t on the judging panel this year, her Channel Ten co-star Steve Baxter is, as well as the woman behind the activewear craze Lorna Jane Clarkson and 2017’s CEO of the Year, Michael Ebeid from SBS.
+While Janine isn’t on the judging panel this year, her Channel Ten co-star Steve Baxter is, as well as the woman behind the activewear craze Lorna Jane Clarkson and 2017’s CEO of the Year, Michael Ebeid, formerly of SBS.

 With their successful careers and deep-rooted experience, we knew they’d have some interesting insights on the topic of leadership too.

 We ask our 2018 judges: What makes a great leader?

 Michael Ebeid AM, former CEO and Managing Director, SBS

 “Successful leaders lead by example.
 Being your whole self both in and out of work is important.
 I see a lot of leaders, particularly at a CEO level, who create a different persona in the workplace; however, employees know when you’re not being authentic and this can lead to distrust.”